Ps3itaTeam/ps4fancontrol/README.md

 ## Kudos
-Thanks to Zer0xFF for finding the right icc cmd to change the threshold temperature and a shuffle2 for the patch to expose the icc to usermode.
+Thanks to Zer0xFF for finding the right icc cmd to change the threshold temperature and to shuffle2 for the patch to expose the icc to usermode.